top of page

 I am a Ph.D. candidate at the University of Michigan School of Information (UMSI), co-advised by Dr. Oliver Haimson and Dr. Michaelanne Thomas, and a research fellow at the Weizenbaum Institute for the Networked Society

-I use ethnographic methods to study the interplay among labor, identity, mobility, and infrastructure in transnational contexts informed by the fields of HCI (Human-computer interaction), Science and Technology Studies (STS) and ICTD (Information Communication Technologies & Development).
+I use ethnographic methods to study the interplay between labor, identity, mobility, and infrastructure in transnational contexts informed by the fields of HCI (Human-computer interaction), Science and Technology Studies (STS) and ICTD (Information Communication Technologies & Development).

 My work has appeared at venues including ACM CSCW CHI, AAAI ICWSM, Social Media + Society, 4S, and AoIR.
 I have received prestigious fellowships from the Rackham Graduate School, the International Institute, and the Lieberthal-Rogel Center for Chinese Studies at the University of Michigan